-Brazilian Jiu Jitsu is a devastating self-defense and grappling art developed by the Gracie family of Brazil.
-While it contains many throws, takedowns and self-defense applications, it is most famous for its extremely effective ground fighting techniques.
+Brazilian Jiu Jitsu is a devastating self defense and grappling art developed by the Gracie family of Brazil.
+While it contains many throws, takedowns and self defense applications, it is most famous for its extremely effective ground fighting techniques.
 Brazilian Jiu Jitsu was developed to empower the smaller less aggressive person to consistently defeat the larger more aggressive opponent through the use of proper timing, positioning, leverage and technique and the application of various submission holds, including joint locks, chokes and strangles.
-Brazilian Jiu Jitsu, a derivate and descendant of Jigoro Kano’s Judo, is a versatile martial art whose varied applications include a highly effective self-defense system, a competitive sport, a proven realistic fighting style, and a fun and healthy recreational activity.
-Because of its versatility, Brazilian Jiu-Jitsu is quickly becoming one of the most popular martial arts in the world, and is, without question, the most effective.
+Brazilian Jiu Jitsu, a derivate and descendant of Jigoro Kano’s Judo, is a versatile martial art whose varied applications include a highly effective self defense system, a competitive sport, a proven realistic fighting style, and a fun and healthy recreational activity.
+Because of its versatility, Brazilian Jiu Jitsu is quickly becoming one of the most popular martial arts in the world, and is, without question, the most effective.

 THE HISTORY IN PICTURES (CLICK ON THE IMAGES FOR MORE INFORMATION)